AnyLog-co/documentation/examples/Aggregations Examples.md

 This document provides examples of aggregations.
 The commands details are available in the [Aggregations Sections](../aggregations.md)

+Prerequisite:
+* AnyLog node deployed
+* The tables **intervals** and **compression** are not declared (as the table structure is defined by the aggregation declaration and not by the source data).
+* Data Generator deployed

 ## Configuring Bounds Aggregations

 In **bounds aggregations** all entries in the time interval are replaced with a single entry.